lucashuet93/botbuilder-proactivemessaging/typescript/README.md

 Here we are calling the `broadcast` method of some new object `broadcastService` that we didn't add to the project so far.
 So let's fix it.

+### Add Broadcasting Service

-4. Add a new broadcasting service to the project, that implements a simple broadcasting interface (`IBroadcastService`):
+1. Add a new broadcasting service to the project, that implements a simple broadcasting interface (`IBroadcastService`):

 ```js
 export interface IBroadcastService {